Positive representations of non-simply-laced split real quantum groups: Positive representations of for type

 \section{Positive representations of $\cU_q(\g_\R)$ for type $G_2$}

 Let $w_0=s_2s_1s_2s_1s_2s_1$ where 1 is the long root and 2 is the short root.
 First let us descirbe the root subgroup $x_1(t)$ and $x_2(t)$ embedded in $SL(7)$, which can be found in \cite{HR}.

-Using an equation solver, we found the relations between the Lusztig's parametrization: \Eq{x_1(a)x_2(b)x_1(c)x_2(d)x_1(e)x_2(f)=x_2(a')x_1(b')x_2(c')x_1(d')x_2(e')x_1(f')} (an explicit relation can also be found in \cite{BZ}).
+Solving for the matrix coefficients explicitly by Mathematica, we found the relations between the Lusztig's parametrization: \Eq{x_1(a)x_2(b)x_1(c)x_2(d)x_1(e)x_2(f)=x_2(a')x_1(b')x_2(c')x_1(d')x_2(e')x_1(f')} (an explicit relation can also be found in \cite[Thm 3.1]{BZ}).
 From this we can derive the classical principal series representation: \begin{Prop} The classical principal series representation corresponding to $w_0=s_2s_1s_2s_1s_2s_1$ is given by

 and the Mellin transformed action on $f(r,s,t,u,v,w)$ is given by